AndreyGermanov/smart_shape/docs/API.md

 <a name="SmartShape+setOptions"></a>

 ### smartShape.setOptions(options)
-Set specified options to shape and redraws it with new options
+Set specified options to shape and redraws it with new options, including points

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)